SwirlLang/Swirl-vscode-extension/README.md

 ### Swirl VS Code extension and language server

-## features
+## Features

-1. Intellisense for builtin functions and keywords and functions and variables declared in a file.
+1. Intellisense (partial)
-1. Snippets support.
+1. Snippets
-1. Document symbols for variable and functions in a file.
+1. Document symbols
-1. Syntax highlighting.
+1. Syntax highlighting

 If you want to contribute to the language please check out the official github [repo](https://github.com/SwirlLang/Swirl)